-- A. Communicate the aging trends and concepts about aging. - B. Demonstrate reading comprehension through the utilization of information about the aging process to understand the physical changes that occur and the effects on the older adult.

-C. Appreciate cultural diversity among older adults.

-D. Communicate an understanding of federal public policies related to older adults.

-E. Implement, reassess, and revise the plan of care with entry level skills when treating older adults in various environmental settings.
+- A. Communicate the aging trends and concepts about aging among older adults while distinguishing and appreciating the many cultures within the population - B. Demonstrate reading comprehension through the utilization of information about the aging process to understand the physical changes that occur and the effects on the older adult. - C. Communicate an understanding of federal public policies related to older adults. - D. Utilize clinical reasoning to implement, reassess, and revise the plan of care with entry level skills when treating older adults in various environmental settings (including appropriate frame of reference, goals, and appropriate interventions)